YouriLangh/insecure-chat/README.md

 Next steps:
 Ensure storage on db and not in local memory

 Enable certificate verification for HTTPS.
 (NEED TO FIX!!!!)
-Ensure users can only register by comparing with LOWERCASE letters.
 Ensure regex's cant be the cause of DoS attacks Sanitize on server side for every request.
 JWT & session management.